-Planning application 15/506552/FULL was submitted to Dover District Council the Local Planning Authority (LPA).
+Planning application F/TH/14/9767 was submitted to Thanet District Council the Local Planning Authority (LPA).
 Kent County Council Heritage and Conservation (KCCHC), on behalf of the LPA requested that an Archaeological Watching Brief be undertaken in order to record any archaeological remains uncovered during the development work.
-The following condition (14) was attached to the planning consent:
+The following condition (15) was attached to the planning consent: Prior to the commencement of the development hereby approved, the applicant, or their agents or successors in title, shall secure the implementation of a watching brief to be undertaken by an archaeologist approved by the Local Planning Authority so that the excavation is observed and items of interest and finds are recorded.
+The watching brief shall be in accordance with a written programme and specification, which has been submitted to and approved in writing by the Local Planning Authority.

-No development shall take place until the applicant, or their agents or successors in title, has secured the implementation of a watching brief to be undertaken by an archaeologist approved by the local planning authority so that the excavation is observed and items of interest and finds are recorded.
-The watching brief shall be in accordance with a written programme and specification which has previously been submitted to and approved in writing by the local planning authority.
+GROUND:

-Reason: To ensure that features of archaeological interest are properly examined and recorded.
+To ensure that features of archaeological interest are properly examined and recorded in accordance with the National Planning Policy Guidance.